Major Sears investor Berkowitz departs board; stock plunges

-(Reuters) - Sears Holdings Corp (SHLD.O) on Monday said that Bruce Berkowitz, head of the company’s second-biggest investor, resigned from the board of directors less than two years after he sought a seat to help turn the struggling department store chain around, sending Sears stock down as much as 15 percent.
+Oct 16 (Reuters) - Sears Holding Corp on Monday said that Bruce Berkowitz, head of the company’s second-biggest investor, resigned from the board of directors less than two years after he sought a seat to help turn the struggling department store chain around, sending Sears stock down as much as 15 percent.

 The decision by Berkowitz, the head of investor fund Fairholme Capital Management, was not the result of a disagreement over operations, policy or practices, Sears said in a statement.

-A fund managed by Fairholme Capital Management disposed of 3.14 million Sears shares on Oct.
-12, according to a regulatory filing.
-As part of a previously approved plan of liquidation, the fund distributed the stock to the fund’s investors, including 727,816 shares of Sears stock to Berkowitz.

-The fund in liquidation, which a person familiar with Fairholme identified as Fairholme Partnership LP, also distributed warrants to buy Sears stock.

-Like many U.S. retailers, Sears has been losing customers to online competition such as Amazon.com Inc (AMZN.O) and to discounters such as Wal-Mart Stores Inc (WMT.N).
+Like many U.S. retailers, Sears has been losing customers to online competition such as Amazon.com and to discounters such as Wal-Mart Stores Inc.

 Hoffman Estates, Illinois-based Sears has been closing scores of its weaker Kmart and namesake department stores, striking brand licensing deals and promoting its shopper loyalty program in efforts to turn itself around.